 A Calendar application styled from the Windows design system is a useful feature to find a practice for the user and for scheduling workouts.
 I later added an extension of this feature for the user's mobile phone.
 This wasn't part of the original creative brief but I felt strongly enough for its usage to create the concept and use it as a portfolio piece.

 The interesting challenge was how to create a successful fitness practice without fiddling with the keyboard or external controls.
 Using voice to stop or turn the sound louder or off is possible when the Kinect© is mounted to the monitor.
-The wireframes show how the controls slide up from the bottom, when a friend tries to join your workout, and the end of the workout screens.
+The wireframes show how the controls slide up from the bottom if a friend asks join your workout or at the end of your workout.

 I loved using the existing Yoga Journal website as a source of inspiration.
 I used modern influences like white space, subtle shadows, and open airy typography to create these on-boarding screens.
-These were always meant to stay as concept art to show as a portfolio piece.
+These are style frames to direct final visual design.